VarLad/crenshaw-lets-build-a-compiler/02/README.md

 things that can be done to improve the quality  of  code  output.
-Some compilers do quite well, but  there  is a heavy price to pay in complexity, and it's  a  losing  battle  anyway ... there will probably never come a time when  a  good  assembler-language pro- grammer can't out-program a compiler.
-Before  this  session is over, I'll briefly mention some ways that we can do a  little op- timization,  just  to  show you that we can indeed improve things without too much trouble.
+Some compilers do quite well, but  there  is a heavy price to pay in complexity, and it's  a  losing  battle  anyway ... there will probably never come a time when  a  good  assembler-language programmer can't out-program a compiler.
+Before  this  session is over, I'll briefly mention some ways that we can do a  little optimization, just  to  show you that we can indeed improve things without too much trouble.
 But remember, we're here to learn, not to see how tight we can make  the  object  code.
 For  now, and really throughout  this  series  of  articles,  we'll  studiously